DecisionsDev/ibm-odm-management-mcp-server/docs/IBM-Bob-integration-guide.md

         - Select "dockerd" as the container runtime (not "containerd")
         - After installation, Rancher Desktop will start automatically
     1. Verify the installation:
-        - Open a Powershell window
+        - Open a PowerShell window
         - Run the following commands:
             ```bash
             docker --version